tc39/proposal-signals/README.md

 * The render function, which is only dependent on `parity` must instead "know" that it actually needs to subscribe to `counter`.
 * It isn't possible to update UI based on either `isEven` or `parity` alone, without directly interacting with `counter`.
 * We've increased our boilerplate.
+Any time you are using something, it's not just a matter of calling a fuction or reading a variable, but instead subscribing and doing updates there.
+Managing unsubscription is also especially complicated.

 Now, we could solve a couple issues by adding pub/sub not just to `counter` but also to `isEven` and `parity`.
 We would then have to subscribe `isEven` to `counter`,  `parity` to `isEven`, and `render` to `parity`.
 Unfortunately, not only has our boilerplate code exploded, but we're stuck with a ton of bookkeeping of subscriptions, and a potential memory leak disaster if we don't properly clean everything up in the right way.
 So, we've solved some issues but created a whole new category of problems and a lot of code.
 To make matters worse, we have to go through this entire process for every piece of state in our system.